Regulatory controls in the Lane Cove Local Government Area with respect to the Preservation of Trees and Vegetation

 1) The objective of this clause is to preserve the amenity of the area through the preservation of trees and other vegetation.

 2) This clause applies to species or kinds of trees or other vegetation that are prescribed for the purposes of this clause by a development control plan made by the Council.

 Note: A development control plan may prescribe the trees or other vegetation to which this clause applies by reference to species, size, location or other manner.

 Note from Council:

 The following kinds of trees have been prescribed for the purposes of clause 5.9 by a development control plan made by Council:

-any tree, whether indigenous or exotic, which has BOTH a height exceeding 4 metres AND a trunk diameter greater than 150mm (measured at 1 metre above the ground); and
+any tree, whether indigenous or exotic, which has BOTH a height exceeding 4 metres and / or a trunk diameter greater than 150mm (measured at 1 metre above the ground); and

 trees in bushland which are not subject to an approved plan of management.

 A Fast Track permit is required in respect of any of the following exempt trees and/or acts: